namin/lisp-variations/README.md

 - Compile `lisps.scala` to C by program transformations.
 Start bottom up from `lisp0.scala`.

-- Support macros in macros correctly?
+- Support macros in macros naturally?
+Do we need a macro calling convention?
+Do we need to define new calling convention at the user level?

 - Support macroexpansion separate from evaluation at the user level.